 No individual who is in a position of authority over another, either in the employment or educational context, has the authority to discriminate against, harass, or engage in acts of sexual misconduct by virtue of his or her role.
-The University does not in any way, expressly or impliedly; condone sexual misconduct, including sexual assault, dating violence, domestic violence, or stalking, discrimination or harassment by any employee or person in a position of authority, including an administrator, or a supervisor.
-Furthermore, a supervisor, administrator, or person in a position of authority who does not appropriately handle reports or incidents of sexual misconduct, discrimination and/or harassment, or who does not report incidents about which they become aware to the Title IX Coordinator may be subject to disciplinary All members of the University community action. including students, contract vendors, trustees, employees, and others should report any sexual misconduct, discrimination, and/or harassment that they experience and/or observe to the Title IX Coordinator.
-No UNE community member should assume that an official of the University of New England knows about any particular situation of concern involving sexual misconduct, discrimination, or harassment.
+The University does not in any way, expressly or impliedly; condone discrimination, harassment, and/or sexual misconduct, including sexual assault, dating violence, domestic violence, or stalking, by any employee or person in a position of authority, including an administrator, or a supervisor.
+Furthermore, a supervisor, administrator, or person in a position of authority who does not appropriately handle reports or incidents of discrimination, harassment, and/or sexual misconduct or who does not report incidents about which they become aware to the Title IX Coordinator may be subject to disciplinary action.
+All members of the University community including students, contract vendors, trustees, employees, and others should report any discrimination, harassment, and/or sexual misconduct that they experience and/or observe to the Title IX Coordinator.
+No UNE community member should assume that an official of the University of New England knows about any particular situation of concern involving discrimination, harassment, or sexual misconduct.
 All incidents must be reported to the Title IX Coordinator.